Tutorial: Autoscaling Your Node Pools (Beta)

 $ kubectl apply -f NAME_OF_MANIFEST.yaml

-The autoscaler now manages the number of nodes based on workload demands, scaling up or down within the minNodes
+The autoscaler now manages the number of nodes based on workload demands, scaling up or down within the minNodes and maxNodes limits defined in your manifest.

 The |

-Once the node pool is active, the autoscaler continuously monitors the cluster:
+Once the node pool is active, the autoscaler continuously monitors the cluster.

 Related Pages